etsy/arbiter/README.md

 # Arbiter [![Build Status](https://travis-ci.org/etsy/arbiter.svg)](https://travis-ci.org/etsy/arbiter)

+## Arbiter Has Been Archived and is No Longer Maintained

 Arbiter is a utility for generating XML Oozie workflows from a YAML specification.

 Read [the blog post](https://codeascraft.com/2015/12/16/introducing-arbiter-a-utility-for-generating-oozie-workflows/) that introduced Arbiter on [Code as Craft](https://codeascraft.com/), Etsy's engineering blog.